mweidner037/lex-sequence/README.md

      in front of each number, each d consumes 2^(-d) of the unit interval, so we never "reach 1" (overflow to d+1 digits when we meant to use d digits).
-- I have not found an existing source for the sequence, but I believe it is related to [Elias gamma coding](https://en.wikipedia.org/wiki/Elias_gamma_coding).
+- I have not found an existing source describing the sequence, but I believe it is related to [Elias gamma coding](https://en.wikipedia.org/wiki/Elias_gamma_coding).